renatajdcss/renatajdcss/README.md

 ## 🚧Current Personal Projects

 * WPF app to control smart switches via a REST API
-* Refactoring a HTML/CSS/Vanilla JS/JQuery website to React/SASS
+* Refactored a HTML/CSS/Vanilla JS/JQuery website to React/SASS

 ## 🌱What I'm Learning

 Here are some things I'm currently learning more about. 🤓

-* WPF Apps using MVVM pattern (C#)
+* Spring Boot Microservices
 * Design Patterns (OOP)
 * Unit Testing